mrcbax/logoilab.github.io/Demux.md

 DosLab Electronics is proud to announce that DeMux is ready for release.
 Below, you will find details on how to use it to flash the gMux IC on your MacBook Pro logic board.

-If you have already got everything set up you can [purchase license keys here](https://selly.gg/p/d97a35a0).
+If you have already got everything set up, you can [purchase license keys here](https://selly.gg/p/d97a35a0).

 Questions, comments, and concerns can be forwarded to the [DosLab Electronics email](mailto:doslabelectronics@gmail.com)